ikwzm/u-dma-buf-mgr/Readme.md

 ##### `device` option

-The device option specifies the parent device of u-dma-buf.
+The `device` option specifies the parent device of u-dma-buf.
-If the device option is omitted, it creates its own platform device.
+If the `device` option is omitted, it creates its own platform device.

 ##### `bus` option

-The bus option specifies the bus to search for the device specified by the device option.
+The `bus` option specifies the bus to search for the device specified by the device option.
-If the bus option is omitted, the platform bus is searched.
+If the `bus` option is omitted, the platform bus is searched.

+##### `dma-mask` option

+The `dma-mask` option specifies the number of bits in the dma mask value.
+If the parent device is specified by the `device` option, the `dma-mask` option is ignored because the dma-mask set for the parent device takes precedence.

 ### Delete u-dma-buf